izzziz/izParcel/README.md

 - Using Static and Dynamic TableViews.
 - Implement the Multiple View Controllers : MVC Design Pattern.
-- Passing Data between ViewControllers using unwind segue.
+- Passing Data between ViewControllers using unwind segue
-- Implementing swipe to delete and edit functionality in TableView.
+- Implementing swipe to delete and edit functionality in TableView